 Grandparents need to obtain a residence or contact order from the courts if they believe children should be in their lawful custody.
 A residence order will govern who the child stays with, whereas a contact order governs the child’s relationship with those they do not reside with.

 The 1995 Act sets out a number of parental responsibilities and rights designed to promote the welfare of all children in Scotland.
 These rights and responsibilities attach automatically only to;

 - The child’s father married to the mother

 - The child’s father if stated on the birth certificate

-As such Grandparents do not hold any hold any automatic parental rights and responsibilities to their Grandchildren under Scottish law.
+As such grandparents do not hold any automatic parental rights and responsibilities to their grandchildren under Scottish law.
 They can, however, apply for a contact or residence order if they are able to show they ‘claim an interest’ in respect of their grandchildren.
 The court when considering whether to grant a contact or residence order will be guided by three main principles;

 - The welfare of the child